 - The LowePro Event Messenger 150 is the bag Mat uses for professional assignments or long trips abroad.
 It can hold an OM-D E-M5-sized camera plus two to three lenses in the adjacent pockets.
 There is also space for a tablet, batteries and a smartphone.

 While we love these mirrorless camera bags, we know that they aren’t the only, or even the best options out there.
 As such, we decided to poll our photographer friends on Facebook and Twitter about which camera bags they use to see which would come out on top.
 The results are shown below!

 Ethics statement: The camera bags listed in this article were recommended to us by mirrorless camera users.
 We were not asked to write anything about these bags, nor were we provided any other compensation of any kind.
 Within the article, there are affiliate links.
-If you decided to buy something after clicking the link, we will receive a small commission that helps to support our website.
+If you decided to buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 1. Think Tank Retrospective 5

 The Retrospective 5 by Think Tank was the most frequently mentioned by our fellow photographers.
 Kristin on Facebook states that it is small, fits all his gear and most importantly, doesn’t look like a photo bag.
 Similarly, Justin on Twitter cannot believe how many pockets it has.